merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

     3Z     0.0000001020    -0.0000000153    -0.0000000153     0.0000001238
  ----------------------------------------------------------------------------

-Next we find information essential for optimization convergence.
+Next we find information essential for the convergence of geometry optimization.

 ::